 This amount is a percentage of the home's sale price.
 Commissions can vary, but 6% is the standard charge.
 The 6% is divided between the seller's and buyer's agents.

 If the seller hired a real estate attorney during the selling process, they would also have to pay those fees.
-The buyer can credit unpaid property taxes for the home equal to the number of days the seller owned the home.
+The buyer can credit unpaid property taxes for the home equal to the number of days the seller owned the house.

 Buyers can use seller contributions to cover the upfront fees on government-backed loans.
 This includes upfront insurance premiums on an FHA mortgage (which must cover 100%) and VA funding fees (up to 100%).